Knowledge base

 To ensure this quality, testing should be done on several levels, spanning from functional validation of features within modules, to testing across integrations to validate processes across applications.

-Regression testing of key business processes is perhaps the most important aspect of securing quality, yet often compromised because it requires significant investment in resources.
+Regression testing of key business processes is perhaps the most important aspect of securing quality, yet is often compromised because it requires significant investment in resources.

 Testing D365 F&O is a complex affair for a few reasons: